Home DestinationsAsiaUlu Temburong National Park Tour in Brunei: Complete Day Trip Guide

-Before traveling to Brunei, I already knew that the number one thing to do there was visiting Ulu Temburong National Park.
+Before traveling to Brunei, I already knew that visiting Ulu Temburong National Park was the number one thing to do.
 It’s one of the country’s main attractions, and for a nature lover like me, it turned out to be the highlight of my trip.
 The park covers 50,000 hectares of pristine rainforest and is home to rare plants and more than 40 butterfly species.

 Booking the Tour